How to create new Shopify products using Orca Scan

 Pro tip: Customise your scanner by adding a photo field and set it to required to capture product images upon scanning so that Zapier can automatically set them as the product image in Shopify.
 Also, enabling the editing of the SKU (Stock Keeping Unit) field allows a faster and unique way to identify products in inventory and for search crawling for your site.

-Once you’re happy with all of the fields, progress to test out the action.
-After a successful test, head over to your Shopify store to verify that a new product has been created then you’re ready to publish your new zap!
+1. After a successful test, head over to your Shopify store to verify that a new product has been created.
+Click the “_Next_” button to turn on your newly created Zap.

 Now when you scan an item for the first time into Orca Scan, Zapier will automatically use the data from that barcode (that you’ve added) to create a new product listing in your Shopify store.